syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/splitter/EJ2_ASP.NETCORE/pane-content.md

 ## ContentTemplate

-The Splitter content can be provided through the `e-content-template` tag helper and it accepts both text and HTML string as content.
+The Splitter content can be provided through the `e-content-template` tag helper, and it accepts both text and HTML strings as content.
 It is necessary to wrap the designated content within a div container.

 {% if page.publishingplatform == "aspnet-core" %}